qlan3/gym-games/README.md

 # Gym Games

-This is a gym version of various games for reinforcenment learning.
+This is a gym compatible version of various games for reinforcenment learning.

-For [PyGame learning environment](https://pygame-learning-environment.readthedocs.io/en/latest/user/games.html), the default observation is a non-visual state representation of the game.
+For [PyGame Learning Environment](https://pygame-learning-environment.readthedocs.io/en/latest/user/games.html), the default observation is a non-visual state representation of the game.

 For [MinAtar](https://github.com/kenjyoung/MinAtar), the default observation is a visual input of the game.